jdelrue/info_grid/docs/concepts/README.md

 ![](../images/beach_collab.png)

-To explain farming a number of concepts have to be explained to understand the total concept.
-There are a number of different components that all needs to work together in order to get a working setup.
+To explain farming, some concepts have to be described to understand the concept fully.
+There are several different components that all need to work together to get a working setup.